OXID-eSales/developer_documentation/development/tell_me_about/controller_as_service.rst

 Controller as a Service
 =======================

-As of OXID eShop version 7.3, you can register OXID controllers as services in the Dependency Injection Container (DIC).
+OXID controllers can be registered as services in the Dependency Injection Container (DIC).

 The registration occurs in :file:`services.yaml`, similarly to other services, and it is possible to register such controller services for components, modules or projects.